Exploring Mexico’s Pueblos Magicos: Cholula

 Reaching Cholula from the nearby city of Puebla is extremely easy.
 Although the two settlements were totally separate and distinct a few generations ago, nowadays urban sprawl has left Cholula feeling like little more than an outer suburb of Puebla.
 There are regular colectivos from Puebla’s city centre, on the corner of Calle 5 Poniente and 3 Sur.
 There’s also larger buses than run twice an hour from Calle 2 Norte and 12 Oriente.
 They should drop you off a few blocks from Cholula’s zocalo, though you may want to nudge the driver to let you know when it’s your stop.

 So Cholula is easy to get to, has a world class attraction in Tlachihualtepetl, and a few other nice draw cards.
-Is it shit, or is it a shithole?
-I’ll admit, during the week the place actually does feel like a bit of a shithole.
-This may come as a surprise, but I was seriously underwhelmed the first time I visited.
+However, was seriously underwhelmed the first time I visited.
 During an ordinary work day, there isn’t much happening in the town.
 The zocalo is nice, but the whole place feels a little pretentious.
 On top of that, those student bars seem to be mostly aimed at twenty somethings with rich parents, who have enough money to pay for over priced beers, but not enough life experience to recognise a lousy burger when they see one.
 Overall, it feels like visiting a carnival the morning after the main event.
 I’m sorry Cholula, but you’re just a bit shit during the week.